-This project will demonstrate an innovative new method for converting wave energy into electricity using the patented bioWAVE technology that efficiently converts wave energy to mechanical energy and then uses a unique mechanical-to-electrical energy converter.
+This project aimed to demonstrate an innovative new method for converting wave energy into electricity using the patented bioWAVE technology to efficiently convert wave energy to mechanical energy via a unique mechanical-to-electrical energy converter.

 Ocean waves are an abundant and consistent source of renewable energy.
 Development of Australian technologies that effectively harvest this energy could lead to employment and manufacturing opportunities in the renewable energy sector as well as increased use of wave energy as a renewable source of electricity.

 The patented bioWAVE technology was developed in Australia to extract energy from ocean waves and convert it into electricity.
-It efficiently converts wave energy to mechanical energy and then uses a unique mechanical-to-electrical energy converter.
+The bioWAVE was designed to convert wave energy to mechanical energy and then use a unique mechanical-to-electrical energy converter.

-Beyond the direct benefit of offsetting carbon emissions, the project will provide employment opportunities, local economic activity and skills development.
+Beyond the potential direct benefit of offsetting carbon emissions, the project provided employment opportunities, local economic activity and skills development.